2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia

 Full Allied Health Professions at West Virginia Northern Community College Report

-Out of the 12 schools in West Virginia that were part of this year’s ranking, BridgeValley Community & Technical College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means BridgeValley Community & Technical College is a great place for allied health professions students working on their associate degree.
 BridgeValley Community & Technical College is a small public school located in the suburb of South Charleston.

 Of the 30 students majoring in allied health at BridgeValley Community & Technical College, 23% are male and 77% are female.